clairton/unoapi-cloud/README.md

 NOTIFY_FAILED_MESSAGES=true send message to your self in whatsapp when message failed and enqueued in dead queue LOG_LEVEL=log level, default warn
 UNO_LOG_LEVEL=uno log level. default LOG_LEVEL
-UNOAPI_RETRY_REQUEST_DELAY_MS=retry delay in miliseconds when decrypt failed, default is 1_000(a second)
+SEND_REACTION_AS_REPLY=true to send reactions as replay, default false UNOAPI_RETRY_REQUEST_DELAY_MS=retry delay in miliseconds when decrypt failed, default is 1_000(a second)
 ```